-3.3 Management of Vessel Vectors
+3.3 The MISP's Management of Vessel Vectors

-To prevent aquatic NIS from being unintentionally transported by ships into the waters of California, the California Legislature passed several laws pertaining to the management of ballast water and vessel biofouling, ultimately resulting in the creation of the Marine Invasive Species Program (see Dobroski et al. 2015 for a full description of the legislative history).
+To prevent aquatic NIS from being unintentionally transported by vessels into the waters of California, the California Legislature created the Marine Invasive Species Program (see Dobroski et al. 2015 for a full description of the legislative history).
 The Marine Invasive Species Program has been tasked with: